vislies/2020/gallery/index.md

 ![Mismatched Icons](mismatched-icons-thumbnail.jpg)
 </a>

-Using icons to represent the locaton of things of a particular type is a common, and valid, practice.
+Using icons to represent the location of things of a particular type is a common, and valid, practice.
 But this legend shows the weirdest looking turkey we have ever seen.

 If you want to confuse people, an easy way to do it is use conflicting information, and this odd scheme does just that.